Koenkk/zigbee2mqtt.io/docs/devices/WXKG04LM.md

 ---
-title: "Xiaomi WXKG04LM control via MQTT"
+title: "Aqara WXKG04LM control via MQTT"
-description: "Integrate your Xiaomi WXKG04LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara WXKG04LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-04-27T17:39:26
 pageClass: device-page
 ---